kalisio/feathers-distributed/README.md

 **cote** requires your cloud provider to support IP broadcast or multicast.
 You can still have the same functionality with [Weave overlay networks](https://github.com/weaveworks/weave), eg on Docker's Cloud.
 In any other cases you can use [centralized discovery](https://github.com/dashersw/cote#using-centralized-discovery-tools).

+> cote works out of the box with Docker Swarm and Docker Cloud but we are seeking for volunteers to test this module under various Cloud providers like AWS, Google Cloud, etc. Please open an issue if you'd like to do so and report your findings.

 You might find this [presentation](http://slides.com/armaganamcalar/apiconf-zero-conf-microservices#/) really helpful to understand it.